RetroDECK/ES-DE/README.md

 # ES-DE (EmulationStation Desktop Edition)

-EmulationStation Desktop Edition is a frontend for browsing and launching games from your multi-platform game collection.
+ES-DE is a frontend for browsing and launching games from your multi-platform game collection.

 Website:\
 [https://es-de.org](https://es-de.org)